humphd/learn-travis/README.md

     - "node_modules"
 ```

-Our `.travis.yml` file defines a few things here:
+Our initial `.travis.yml` file defines a few things here:

-1. We aren't going to need to do any commands in our build using `sudo` (i.e., as `root`), can everything can be done with stock installed or addon packages via containers.
+1. We aren't going to need to do any commands in our build using `sudo` (i.e., as `root`), since everything can be done with stock installed or addon packages via containers.
 This will mean our builds start faster.
 See the [docs for more info](https://docs.travis-ci.com/user/reference/overview/#Virtualization-environments).
-2. We specify that we're writing a node.js project, which means Travis will use a standard `npm` style workflow to do things like `npm install` our dependencies, `npm test` to run our tests, etc.
+2. We specify that we're writing a `node_js` project, which means Travis will use a standard `npm` style workflow to do things like `npm install` our dependencies, `npm test` to run our tests, etc.
 3. We specify every version of node.js that we want to test against.
 Maybe we're concerned with backward compatibility, and don't want to accidentally use code that isn't supported in an older version.
 Or maybe we want to make sure that some dependency doens't break in a newer version of node.js.
 See the [docs for more info](https://docs.travis-ci.com/user/languages/javascript-with-nodejs/#Specifying-Node.js-versions).
 4. We specify any directories (or other aspects of our project) that we want to cache.
 In this case, we don't want to bother re-downloading all our `node_modules/` data for every build, since they won't change that often.
 See the [docs for more info](https://docs.travis-ci.com/user/languages/javascript-with-nodejs/#Caching-with-npm).

-With this info added, we can `git commit` our `package.json` and `.travis.yml` and `git push origin master` to have our code go to GitHub, as well as TravisCI for our first build.
+With this info added, we can `git commit` our `package.json` and `.travis.yml` and `git push origin master` to have our code go to GitHub, and thus to TravisCI as well, for our first build.

 Your builds will be available at a URL of the following form: